piccio/redmine_switch_issue_status/README.md

 redmine_switch_issue_status
 =

-automatically switch status of the issue from a starting status to another status when updating the description or adding a comment
+automatically switch status of the issue from a starting status to another status when *the assignee* updates the description or adding a comment

 *from status* and *to status* are configurable